Writing Tasks

 debug information. print_test_reports.sh

-on the other hand will be executed both on successful and and failed runs to
+on the other hand will be executed both on successful and failed runs to

 print test reports (test reports are always useful! ).